karthik-s-22222/AI-Image-Identifier/Readme.md

 - By default, the model can identify 1,000 distinct object categories.
 These include a broad variety of "everyday" web images rather than           specific people or niche professional data.

-  link show all the 1000 object categories of my project - https://www.kaggle.com/datasets/skyap79/imagenet-classes
+  - Link show all the 1000 object categories of my project - https://www.kaggle.com/datasets/skyap79/imagenet-classes

 - Accuracy Details of this project